Vonng/pigsty/docs/README.md

 ## About

-> Pigsty (/ˈpɪɡˌstaɪ/) is the abbreviation of "PostgreSQL In Graphic STYle"
+> Pigsty (/ˈpɪɡˌstaɪ/) is the abbreviation of "PostgreSQL In Graphic STYle."

 Author: [Vonng](https://vonng.com/en) ([rh@vonng.com](mailto:rh@vonng.com))